 Some of the luxuries that I formerly took for granted while living ashore such as warmth, a shower, running water, and a toilet, required extra work living aboard.
 Aboard Daphne I couldn’t turn up the thermostat so my home would be warm when I returned at the end of the day.
 Instead, while bundled up in wooly clothing, I primed and lit my primitive kerosene heather, and drank hot tea while waiting for the cabin to warm up and the shivers to go away.
 I wash my dishes in salt water.
 I often wash my body and hair in salt water as well.
 And aboard a boat you can never simply flush the toilet and make it disappear.
 For that reason, I mastered the art of timing my large deposits with a trip ashore for groceries.

 During the early days of owning Daphne I did not have electricity.
 I quickly learned which fruits, veggies, cheeses, eggs, and milks would last longest unrefrigerated and did without the rest.
 My computer went everywhere with me so I could charge it up anytime I saw an outlet.
 And I often fell asleep with my headlamp still on my head.
-With a solar panel I had more options.
+With a solar panel (review of solar power generators) I had more options.
 I could power the refrigerator and lights most of the time.
 I monitored the battery level closely and charged my computer or turned on the tunes when the sun was at its zenith.

 Spring cleaning didn’t mean garage sales and dust bunnies.
 Alternatively, I was stepping the mast, de-winterizing the engine, and deconstructing the winter cover.
 Aboard Daphne I have my own version of a bed and back porch.
 I slept in a sleeping bag because my bed doubles as the dining table and the counter top doubles as a two-burner stove.
 Dinner parties of more than four required guests to share a plate for lack of space on the table.
 And when I want to enjoy my favorite dessert of a frozen coconut fruit bar, I have to eat the entire box in one sitting for lack of freezer.